sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 What do you do?
 ```

+This last question "What do you do?" is very important.

+When you describe a situation, always end with this kind of prompt.
+Portray
+a situation that demands a response.
+Always.

+As a GM, this is what you will be doing most of the time.

+"""
+**Describe the immediate situation around the players at all times.** This
+is how you start a session, how you get things rolling after a snack break,
+get back on track after a great joke: tell them what the situation is in
+concrete terms.

+Use detail and *senses* to draw them in.
+The situation isn't just an orc
+charging you, it's an orc painted in blood swinging a hammer and yelling
+bloody murder.
+You can leverage a lack of information, too.
+The sound of
+clattering armor and shuffling feet, for instance.

+The situation around the players is rarely "everything's great, nothing to
+worry about".
+They're adventurers going on adventures -- give them something
+to react to.
+"""

 ### 3rd PC variant - Introduce the reluctant guard

 After the first to PCs have had a chance to inspect their